 Psst, before we talk about the Ubud Art Market be sure to check out our favourite Bali essentials and resources:

-– If you are looking for those unique accommodations in Bali then be sure to check out Airbnb.
-Here you will find the most beautiful bamboo huts, tree houses and so much more, and if you sign up here you will receive a $30 credit that you can use on your first booking.
+- Accommodation: If you are looking for those unique accommodations in Bali then be sure to check out Airbnb.
+Here you will find the most beautiful bamboo huts, tree houses and so much more!

 Where is the Ubud Art Market